 Determine if the licensee’s assessment of PI opportunity performance is accurate.

-Determine if the licensee is properly dispositioning failures in classification, notification and PAR development activities with regard to PI statistics.
+Determine if the licensee is properly dispositioning failures in classification, notification, dose assessment and PAR development activities with regard to PI statistics.

 Refer any discrepancies to the regional EP inspector, regional management and headquarters’ Office of Nuclear Security and Incident Response/Division of Preparedness and Response (NSIR/DPR).